Kyrd0x/furdz/README.md

 # FUD Malware

-Fully Undetectable Malware written in C, embedding a Metasploit Payload\
+Fully Undetectable Malware (remote thread injection) written in C, embedding a Metasploit Payload\
 **Working** without any detection on up-to-date Windows 10/11 and bypassing other AVs\
 Also scoring minimal on VirusTotal (dict encryption with metasploit staged reverse https)